-- From the Database Tools tab, in the Move Data group, tap to the SharePoint option.
+1. From the Database Tools tab, in the Move Data group, tap on the SharePoint option.

-- Follow steps shown in Export tables to sharepoint wizard, specifying the location of your SharePoint site.
+2. Follow the steps shown in Export tables to SharePoint wizard, specifying the location of your SharePoint site.
 To cancel the process tap to the Cancel.

-- From the last page of wizard, make selection for the Show Details check box to see further details about migration.
+3. From the last page of the wizard, make a selection for the Show Details check box to see further details about migration.

-This wizard page informs you about which tables have been linked to lists and provide information about a backup location and URL for your database.
-It will also throws warning if any migration issues encountered and gives the location of the log table where you can see more detail about the issues.
+This wizard page informs you about which tables have been linked to lists and provides information about a backup location and URL for your database.
+It will also throw a warning if any migration issues are encountered and give the location of the log table where you can see more details about the issues.